-From checking email on our phones to crunching numbers on our laptops to organizing a teleconference over cloud-based software, it’s hard to overstate the importance of information technology in the workplace.
-But what, exactly, are we talking about when we talk about IT
+From checking email on our phones to crunching numbers on our laptops to organizing a teleconference over cloud-based software, it’s hard to overstate the importance of information technology (IT) in the workplace – and the ever-growing roles in the IT field.
+But what, exactly, are we talking about when we talk about IT?

 Information Technology Definition

-The phrase “information technology” goes back to a 1958 article published in the Harvard Business Review.
+The phrase “information technology” goes back to a 1958 article published in the Harvard Business Review (HBR).
 Authors Harold J. Leavitt and Thomas L. Whisler defined several types of information technology:

 - Techniques for the fast processing of information